 Microsoft Azure is one of the safest and most flexible cloud platforms on the market.
 Azure contains a range of configurable security tools and supports numerous types of security services and features.
 This enables you to expand Azure’s monitoring and remediation capabilities and achieve an advanced level of cybersecurity proficiency.

-Azure’s top native security tools and features
+Azure’s top native cloud security tools and features

 Azure contains an extensive list of built-in security offerings that you can use to strengthen your cloud environment.
 As you begin exploring the Azure platform, keep these tools in mind.